typelevel/doobie/modules/docs/src/main/tut/migration.md

 # Upgrading to 0.6.x from 0.5.x

-The major changes in 0.6.x are the addition of explicit threading controls for asynchronous operationn and the restructing of `Meta` and `Composite`, as described below.
+The major changes in 0.6.x are the addition of explicit threading controls for asynchronous operation and the restructuring of `Meta` and `Composite`, as described below.
 In preparation for upgrading please **fix all deprecation warnings** as all methods deprecated in 0.5.x have been removed.

 ## Transactors and Threading